 Additional information includes tags and two short strings of relevant text.

 A chart allows the user to quickly understand relevant trend or status information.
+See next section for more guidance.

 A description provides the user with more details about the object.